SteveBarnett/Remixing/_thinking/tension.md

 title: Tension
 longerform: true
 added: 2025-01-01
-updated: 2025-01-01
+updated: 2025-01-02
 ---

 **High energy** manifesting, taking the form of, [restlessness](/thinking/restless-word-salad/).
 The crackle of energy in the gap between "is" and "could" (or "should").
+Like:

+- synapses ⚡️
-Like synapses ⚡️ or the charge between magnetic poles 🧭.
+- the charge between magnetic poles 🧭
+- the potential energy between a wave's crest and trough 🌊.

 ## Gathered notes